openwebdocs/project/steering-committee/membership-expectations.md

 - Provide feedback on editorial direction and documentation work streams
 - Help promote Open Web Docs work

+To fulfill these responsibilities, members can propose alternate individuals that facilitate their continued participation.
+Alternate members are approved on the basis of consensus in steering committee meetings.

 ## Expectations
 As a steering committee member, you agree to:
 - Abide by the [Code of Conduct](https://github.com/openwebdocs/project/blob/main/code_of_conduct.md)